nikolaia/lord-of-chaos-slides/slides/index.md

 ### What is Chaos Engineering

+' Different kinds of tests
+' Smoke tests are black boxes, what went wrong?
+' Experiments

+---

 > Chaos Engineering is the discipline of experimenting on a distributed system in order to build confidence in the system’s capability to withstand turbulent conditions in production.